sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 }
 ```

 In the above, `trackSourcesAndConfig` is a triple-nested tracker that tracks configuration file, source last modified stamps, and the previous value shared between two tasks.
-Since the previous value is shared, we are using `Tracked.lastOutput` as opposed to the `.previous` method.
+To share the previous value across two different tasks, we are using `Tracked.lastOutput` instead of the `.previous` method associated with the keys.

 ### Summary